Stressed employee with his head in his hands at his desk

 Mental illnesses can be hereditary, or they can be brought on by traumatic events or untreated health issues.
 The Centers for Disease Control and Prevention (CDC) website references several psychiatric studies and surveys that provide staggering statistics on mental health education:

-One in 25 people live with a serious mental illness such as schizophrenia, bipolar disorder or depression.
+• Nearly one in 20 people nationwide live with a serious mental illness such as schizophrenia, bipolar disorder or depression.

 Impacts of Poor Mental Health in the Workplace